JHQA/apiTest/README.md

 Add the file name to only run that specific test, such as 'Python -m unittest test_List.py'.

 -What are these tests?-
 Each file contains at least 5 general tests of an api endpoint, verifying every market output.
+All tests have variables at the top of the page for easy changing.

 -Why unittest-
 With increased scope I would of opted for a more feature rich test framework, but as unittest is included in the Python standard library it is one less thing that reviewers would need to install.